- 1st District

 The Senator is presently of counsel at Zarwin Baum DeVito Kaplan Schaer Toddy, P.C.
-He was elected in 2014 to serve as the Senate Democratic Caucus’ Secretary, is the Democratic Chair of the Communications and Technology Committee and is a member of the Appropriations, Banking and Insurance, and Judiciary Committees.
-He also holds a membership position with the Pennsylvania Housing Advisory Committee and serves on the boards of the Pennsylvania Historical Society, the Public School Employees Retirement System and Casa Farnese, the first affordable senior housing complex in Philadelphia that was found in 1966 by the Senator Farnese’s grandfather.
+He was elected in 2014 to serve as the Senate Democratic Caucus’ Secretary, is the Democratic Chair of the Community, Economic and Recreational Development Committee and is a member of the Banking and Insurance, Consumer Protection and Professional Licensure, Judiciary, Rules and Executive Nominations, and Transportation Committees.
+He also holds a membership position with the Pennsylvania Housing Advisory Committee and serves on the boards of the Pennsylvania Historical Society, the Public School Employees Retirement System and Casa Farnese, the first affordable senior housing complex in Philadelphia that was founded in 1966 by Senator Farnese’s grandfather.

 Farnese earned a Bachelor’s degree in Political Science from Villanova University and graduated from Temple University’s Beasley School of Law in 1994.
 In 2013, Senator Farnese was chosen as the Italian Museum of Philadelphia’s Italian-American of the Year and has become widely recognized as a defender of neighborhood associations thanks to his legislation protecting them against frivolous lawsuits.
 The Senator currently lives in Center City Philadelphia.